ThomasFranque/ArtificiaIProject/README.md

 Table of contents:

-- Finite State Machines
+- Finite State Machine and states
 - Pathfinding (with Unity's [Navmesh](https://docs.unity3d.com/ScriptReference/AI.NavMesh.html))
-- Static agent heuristic (static Brain)
+- Static Agent Brain
-- Agent Panic and it's propagation
+- Explosions / Agent Panic and it's propagation
 - Fire propagation

+- Explicação de como a simulação foi implementada, 2D/2.5D ou 3D, tipo de movimento dos agentes (cinemático ou dinâmico)
+- Explicação de como a simulação foi implementada, 2D/2.5D ou 3D, tipo de movimento dos agentes (cinemático ou dinâmico)
+- Explicação de como a simulação foi implementada, 2D/2.5D ou 3D, tipo de movimento dos agentes (cinemático ou dinâmico)
+- Explicação de como a simulação foi implementada, 2D/2.5D ou 3D, tipo de movimento dos agentes (cinemático ou dinâmico)
+- Explicação de como a simulação foi implementada, 2D/2.5D ou 3D, tipo de movimento dos agentes (cinemático ou dinâmico)

-## FSM
+## FSM and States

 Each agent is controlled by a Finite State Machine that "Loops around".
 For this technique, unity's animator system was used to achieve the desired result.
 More on that ahead.
 After each "Loop" it asks the brain what it should do next.

-### The Approach
+### FSM Approach

 As mentioned before, Unity's animators were used to create the agent's FSM.
+The animator acts as a High-level AI component, only doing what the agent needs to.
+Each agent is controlled by a static brain that defines what should be done next.

+// SCREENSHOT OF TREE PARAMETERS
+// SCREENSHOT OF TREE PARAMETERS
+// SCREENSHOT OF TREE PARAMETERS

+The individual agent will handle all necessary changes to its behaviour and notify the State Machine if and when it happens.

 ### Logic